 The Diversity Forum Events

-* All events were approved for HRCI credits.
+* All past events were approved for HRCI credits.

 “Employing Veterans: Misconceptions, Myths and Major Opportunities”